[Previous] [Table of Contents]

 - demands of sport, clubs (including CQU Clubs), all social

 - need for financial support.

 refers to materials brought into the examination room by the candidate

-bags, hats, programmable electronic calculation devices, electronic
+programmable electronic calculation devices, electronic dictionaries,

-and drinks, graph paper.
+than water, graph paper.

 - Allied Health Practitioner does

 not refer to practitioners of alternative medicine, naturopaths, herbalists,